Octopus.Server.exe command line

 - create-instance: Registers a new instance of the Octopus service.

-- database: Create or drop the Octopus database.
+- database: Create, drop or configure the Octopus database.

 - delete-instance: Deletes an instance of the Octopus service.